-Not to be confused with popular surfing spots in Del Mar like 15th Street, there is another Del Mar Beach further North.
+Not to be confused with popular surfing spots in Del Mar like 15th Street, there is another Del Mar Beach (Del Mar Jetty) further North.
 This one is found on Camp Pendleton.
 Due to this, you must have military access or know someone with military to access in order to get to the beach.
 Hence, this restriction keeps the crowds well under control here.
 Good luck if you know someone that can get you on base!

 A hidden gem (at least some times) in Encinitas!

 What are the San Diego surf crowds like?

 Generally, surfing in San Diego crowd factor is medium to high.
 Globally, surfing as a sport is growing exponentially at 12% per year.
 The current surfing population is estimated at approximately 23 million participants.